-- A learning mechanism to build the predictive model describing the sensor data stream over time.
-The online learning step relies on an initial change-free training sequence of samples acquired by the sensor.
+A learning mechanism to build the predictive model describing the sensor data stream over time.
+The online learning and adaptation policies step relies on an initial change-free training sequence of samples acquired by the sensor.
 Once the learning phase over a relatively small sliding time-window has been completed, the discrepancy between the value measured by the sensor and the one estimated by the predictive model (the residual) running on micro controller is calculated.
 A fine-tuning stage has been added to the pipeline as part of the online training to avoid overfitting on the acquired model.
-This new feature will be detailed in section 4.4.1.
-After this learning phase has been done, the pipeline enters in an operative mode where for each new signal acquisition the steps mentioned above take place. - A tailored model-free (i.e., threshold-free) change-detection mechanism to inspect changes in the acquired data stream.
-By "threshold-free" we mean algorithms that are able to estimate in an automatic way relevant thresholds as part of the online (predictive) model estimation phase.
-Thus, the thresholds are still part of the processing, but they are not more hard-coded as part of the algorithm definition as it happens normally.
-A novel stage named "fine tuning" in the processing pipeline depicted in Figure 5 has been introduced in order for the estimate prediction model to not overfitting.
-Further details will be provided in section 4.4.
+This new feature will be detailed in section 4.6.1.
+After this learning phase has been done, the pipeline enters in an operative mode where for each new signal acquisition the steps mentioned above take place.
+Adaptation policies could be enforced at each sensing units by instructing the unit to retrain itself on a specific sensor.
+The model estimated from acquired learning model from training samples is used to predict the behavior on new acquired data and any deviation from this estimated model is considered as an anomaly.
+A figure is presented below to summarize the concept of adaptation policies in UC3: